My Continuing Journey with the Feldenkrais Method

 By varying the environment of familiar task demands, it is possible to destabilize postural habits and help new ones to emerge.

 MC: We should try to constantly vary our environment.
 In cello playing, for example, this can be the way we sit, bow, shift.
 It’s best to try different ways constantly.
 Don’t get stuck.
-Yo-Yo Ma is a huge example for us in this area, as well as all the others of course… We’ve all seen him grab his cello and play standing up, with a cello on the side, slouching, in any position.
+Yo-Yo Ma is a huge example for us in this area, as well as all the others of course!
+We’ve all seen him grab his cello and play standing up, with a cello on the side, slouching, in any position.
 And of course, he moves constantly, changing his playing environment.
 We see that he is able to instantly respond to any different environment in ways that doesn’t reduce the effectiveness of his playing in any way.
 You can see this in all his videos, especially of his teaching.
+Also, when Rostropovich was asked, “How are you able to play Elfantanz so fast and effortlessly?” he responded., “by constantly changes the muscle groups that I’m using.”

 Orientation